 At least this year we tasted a bit of that glory by winning both the Super Cup and Ukraine Cup.
 In the Ukraine Cup, the highlights included beating Shahktar 3-2 in the Semi Final and then the clinical Final 3-0 victory over the strong Zorya Lugansk team.
 This was Dynamo’s first Cup trophy since 2014 season.
 Wrestling it away from Shahktar after their 4 year monopoly, was rather satisfying.
 Even if its not the most prestigious one, trophy is a trophy and I will be happy to add it to my managerial cabinet.

-In continental competition, we were more successful than expected as we had a good long run in Champions League and Europa combined.
-Despite losing in both Champions League and Europa League, I was still happy that we stayed in continental competition of some kind well into the second half of April.
-The Europa Quarter Final series against RB Leipzig was a memorable one as we put up a good fight, but just could not overcome the 3 goals that Leipzig scored at their home stadium.
-We won the second game 2-1 but just like with Benfica in Champions League earlier in the season, we lost on aggregate.
+In continental competition, Dynamo was more successful than expected.
+We had a good long run in Champions League and Europa combined.
+Despite losing in both Champions League and Europa League, we still managed to stay in continental competition until April.
+The Europa Quarter Final against RB Leipzig was a memorable one since we put up a good fight.
+But just could not overcome the 3 goals that Leipzig scored at home.
+We won the second game 2-1 but just like with Benfica in Champions League earlier, we lost on aggregate.
 Even if we ended trophy-less, the players got valuable experience competing against stronger teams.
 It also highlighted some weaknesses in our tactics, as mentioned above.

 Investing into future glory:

 I conclude with a bit of a guide on how I get the best out of every youth intake day.
 Essentially I implement a similar system in all those saves which I set aside as my homegrown youth development saves.
-And because I tend to gravitate towards clubs with rich histories of running great footballing academies and developing their own talent, whether it is Rostock in Germany or Athletic Bibao in Spain, I basically implement these strategies in most of my saves.
-I intend my Dynamo Kiev save to be no different.
-So, if you are waiting for some epic blockbuster transfer deals in the future, you might as well stop reading now.
-The long-term aim of this saga will be to develop the best homegrown talent possible and build a world-class squad of Ukrainians and fellow Eastern Europeans (such as Slovaks or Serbs who might come from my academy).
+I tend to gravitate towards clubs with rich histories of great footballing academies and developing their own talent.
+Whether it is Rostock in Germany or Athletic Bibao in Spain, I usually implement these strategies in my saves.
+My Dynamo Kiev save will be no different.
+So, if you are waiting for some epic blockbuster transfer deals, you might as well stop reading now.
+My long-term aim is to develop homegrown, world-class squad of Ukrainians and fellow Eastern Europeans (might come from my feeders).

-Besides having a Head of Youth Development (or General Manager if he is better) with excellent personality (Driven or Model Professionals are always welcome), my next consideration when it comes to intake day, is having many varied affiliated clubs.
-For the purpose of role-playing, my aim is to have as many affiliates from other former Soviet Bloc countries (like former Yugoslavia and Czechoslovakia) in order to have some of their talent show up in my youth team.
+Firstly, having a Head of Youth Development (or General Manager) with excellent personality (eg. Driven, Model Professionals), is important.
+My next consideration when it comes to intake day, is having many varied affiliated feeder clubs.
+For the purpose of role-playing, I aim to have as many affiliates from former Soviet Bloc countrie.
+Expanding our talent poor does not harm either.
 This is also one less-known way to sidestep the work-permit woes in England.
-If you have Brazilian or Ukrainian affiliate club, then their most talented youths might come through your intake without any need for permits and often with dual nationalities as well.
+If you have Brazilian or Ukrainian affiliate club, then their most talented youths might come through your intake.
+No need for permits and often with dual nationalities as well.

-In this way, my first team squad a few seasons from now will be mostly Ukrainians, but with a sprinkling of a few talented Croats, Serbs or Czechs because through its long history that is how best Dynamo squads looked like.
+In a few seasons my first team should be comprised of Ukrainians, with a sprinkling of Croats, Serbs or Czechs.
+Through its long history that is how best Dynamo squads looked like.
 Secondly, some of these nations, such as Croatia, incidentally have a higher football youth ranking in the game than Ukraine.
 Therefore potentially we have a better chance of getting a truly special world-class wonderkid.
-Finally, some affiliate club logos are just too cool to pass up, like maybe if I had a choice to start another save, I might just choose to unleash my inner dragon as Vozdovac in Serbian SuperLiga.
+Finally, some affiliate club logos are just too cool to pass up.
+Had I a choice to start another save, I would choose to unleash my inner dragon as Vozdovac of Serbia!

 Thank you for reading and continued support.
 Hope you enjoy your Football Manager saves as much as I do this December.
-See you all in Season 2 of the ongoing Dynamo Project FM19 series on dictatethegame.com.
-Cue the pyrotechnics halftime show!
-Unleash the Dragon!
+See you all in Season 2 of the ongoing Dynamo Project FM19 series.
+Cue the pyrotechnics halftime show and… Unleash the Dragon!

 Other articles you might enjoy: